-PART 2-B - SECONDARY PROGRAMS OF STUDY
+PART 2-B. SECONDARY PROGRAMS OF STUDY

-For the 2022-2023 program year, it is required that 50% or more of your agency's total CTE enrollment be in fully compliant programs of study.
+For the 2023-2024 program year, it is required that 75% or more of your agency's total CTE enrollment be in fully compliant programs of study.

-This section includes the completion of one worksheet in the Secondary Excel Workbook, as described below.
+This section requires the completion of one worksheet in the Secondary Excel Workbook, as described below.